 Claims for more than 100 employees can be uploaded using a template from the Government website.
 Employers will need to calculate the amount they are claiming and HMRC will retain the right to retrospectively audit all aspects of their claim.
 Employers must keep a copy of all records for 6 years, including:

-- The employer’s calculations in case HMRC need more information about the claim
+- The employer’s calculations in case HMRC need more information about the claim; and

 - For flexibly furloughed employees, usual hours worked including any calculations that were required, as well as actual hours worked.

 Employers cannot make more than one claim during a “claim period” and should claim for all furloughed employees in each period.
 An employer can choose the length of the “claim period” (as mentioned above, from 1 July, claim periods must generally last at least 7 days) but should bear in mind both how frequently they run their payroll, and how many employees are to be included in the same claim period (as well as the maximum number of employees they can claim for in that period), because they cannot make another claim in the same period, or for one which overlaps.
 Employers can now “save” a claim and finish it later but it must be completed within 7 days of starting it.
 On 3 July, the Guidance was updated to state that if employers want to delete a claim in the online service, they must do this within 72 hours.

 What will be paid for employees on furlough?

-The contribution from the Government under the scheme is gradually being reduced, and contributions from the employer increased.
-From 1 August, employers will be required to pay employer NICs and pension contributions.
-Employers will also start making contributions to wages from September when 10% is payable, increasing to 20% in October.
-For full details, please see our separate article What is Flexible Furlough and what does it mean for employers?
+The contribution from the Government under the scheme has gradually been reduced, and contributions from the employer has been increased.
+From 1 August, employers were required to pay employer NICs and pension contributions.
+Employers also began making contributions to wages from September when 10% became payable, later having increased to 20% in October.
+For full details, please see our article our separate article What is Flexible Furlough and what does it mean for employers?